polylam1994/Financial-Trading-via-Reinforcement-Learning/README.md

-link to paper (IEEE USA) https://ieeexplore.ieee.org/document/10417967 Abstract – The paper presents a novel approach to developing a pair trading strategy for cryptocurrencies by employing a customized Rainbow DQN and an image encoding technique.
+Link to paper (IEEE USA) https://ieeexplore.ieee.org/document/10417967

+Abstract – The paper presents a novel approach to developing a pair trading strategy for cryptocurrencies by employing a customized Rainbow DQN and an image encoding technique.